Finn Kelly: Reintroduction

 Mills reprised the role for another guest stint the following year, and Finn returned on 22 May 2018.
 Mills stated that he was "absolutely thrilled" when he received a call asking him to return.
 He praised the writers for the "magnificent job" they did scripting Finn's return, adding "this storyline is testament to just how psychotic Finn really is..."
 Mills said Finn's teaching ambitions had gone, but he still had a "desire to be a manipulator."
 Instead, Finn returns to Erinsborough to get his revenge, as he feels he has unfinished business.
 Mills explained, "He's been to prison and served his time and I'd like to say he's rehabilitated, but I really don't think he is.
 There's great hurt in him.
 He doesn't like to lose and if anything he's gotten a little worse this time round."

 Mills confirmed that Finn is still obsessed with Elly, but he holds a grudge against her because his love is unrequited, leading to "some psychosis".
 Mills confirmed that Finn would not have much to do with Xanthe this time round, but when he does, his actions would have "a big impact" on her.
 He also said that Finn still does not like Susan, and there would be no reconciliation between them.

 It soon emerges that Finn is dating Elly's younger sister Bea Nilsson (Bonnie Anderson), who was introduced shortly before his return.
 Mills explained that Bea has been living on the streets and is estranged from her family, following a falling out with her mother.
 The actor joked, "So Finn thought it might be a good idea if they just patched things up, because he's such a good Samaritan!"
-Finn uses the pseudonym "Patrick", so Bea has no idea who he is really is.
+Finn uses the pseudonym "Patrick", so Bea has no idea who he really is.
 Mills told Johnathon Hughes of Radio Times that viewers would be left wondering whether his feelings for her were genuine, pointing out that she looks a lot like Elly, which is easier for his manipulation.
 He called Bea "savvy" and "resilient", and he thought she would be fine despite being around "a strong narcissist" like Finn.
 He also mentioned that Bea and Finn have formed "a close bond".